4 First Steps With Your Data

 Exercise

 The codebook says that for marital_status 5 means “Never married (includes under 15 years).”
 In other words, the Census Bureau didn’t ask about the marital status of children under the age of fifteen just like they didn’t ask about the education of children under the age of three.
 But for marital status they coded it as if it were known that the children were never married.
-Undo this choice by changing marital_status to missing for children under fifteen.
+Reverse this choice by changing marital_status to missing for children under fifteen.

 acs.loc[